The Perfect 10-Day Morocco Itinerary

 agadir sunset morocco itinerary

-Agadir has magical sunsets
+Agadir has magical sunsets.

-Taghazout (Day 7,8 & 9)
+Taghazout (Day 8 & 9)

 The pretty fishing village, with its golden sand beaches and laid-back atmosphere, attracts a lot of surfers and yogis from all over the world.
 It’s home to many surf hostels and shops that sell surf equipment, and they’re usually owned by foreigners.